-What if I/my child needs birth control pills?
+What if I or my child needs birth control pills?

-The pharmacy cannot give you/your child birth control pills to prevent pregnancy.
-You/your child can only get birth control pills if they are needed to treat a medical condition.
+The drugstore cannot give you or your child birth control pills to prevent pregnancy.
+You or your child can only get birth control pills if they are needed to treat a medical condition.